Independent Local Radio

 Logo used by the Independent Broadcasting Authority for promoting Independent Local Radio services in the 1980s.

 Independent Local Radio is the collective name given to commercial radio stations in the United Kingdom.

-As a result of the buyouts and mergers permitted by the Broadcasting Act 1990, deregulation resulting from the Communications Act 2003 and further deregulation from the Media Act 2024, most commercial stations are now neither independent (although they remain independent from the BBC) nor local, as almost all of them are now relays of a national brand, with remaining locality reduced to nothing more than localised commercials, news (which may be from the Ofcom approved area region), weather and peak-time travel information.
+As a result of the buyouts and mergers permitted by the Broadcasting Act 1990, deregulation resulting from the Communications Act 2003 and further deregulation from the Media Act 2024, most commercial stations are now neither independent (although they remain independent from the BBC) nor local, as almost all of them are now relays of a national brand, with remaining locality reduced to nothing more than localised commercials, news (which may be from the approved area region), weather and peak-time travel information.
+Radio stations are licensed and regulated by OfCom.

 The same name is used for Independent Local Radio in Ireland.